 How Does a Credit Card Product Change Work?

-When you undergo a product change, you’re not canceling a credit card.
-Rather, you’re either making a switch to an equivalent credit card, upgrading to a card with more benefits, or downgrading to a card with fewer benefits.
+When you make a product change, you’re not canceling a credit card.
+Rather, you’re either switching to an equivalent credit card, upgrading to a card with more benefits, or downgrading to a card with fewer benefits.
 In many cases, your bank may send you targeted offers for different credit cards, and you may be able to switch to one of these credit cards.

-Once you switch credit cards, you’ll no longer be able to use the credit card you previously had and can start using the new credit card instead.
-Features and benefits will most likely differ, and in some cases, so may your credit limit.
+Once you switch credit cards, you’ll no longer be able to use the credit card you previously had.
+You can start using the new credit card instead.
+Features and benefits will most likely differ, and in some cases, so too may your credit limit.

 Rules for Credit Card Product Changes